-Fun fact: Have you ever watched “Harry Potter and the Half-Blood Prince”?
+Irish fact: Have you ever watched “Harry Potter and the Half-Blood Prince”?
 The cave scene was shot here.

 If you don’t have it, park your car in the main parking lot, on the other side of the road, but the closest to the pedestrian crossing as possible, so the distance to the entrance is shorter.

-The visitor center is fully accessible by wheelchair as well as the main parts of the cliffs, but prepare yourself (or ask for someone’s help) because a few paths are very steep and some parts of it may be damaged by the weather becoming uneven.
+The visitor center is fully accessible by wheelchair as well as are the main parts of the cliffs, but prepare yourself (or ask for someone’s help) because a few paths are very steep and some parts of it may be damaged by the weather becoming uneven.

 Honestly, I wasn’t surprised the forecast was horrible for that winter day I went there.
 Rainy and super gray.
 But I went anyway and it was the best decision ever!